google/yapf/README.rst

 And that's it!
 ----------------------------------------------------------------------------------------------------------------------------------------
-##Contributing change
+##Contributing

-Please read the [CONTRIBUTING.rst](https://github.com/xamuel/yapf/blob/master/CONTRIBUTING.rst)for details on how to contribute to this project.
+Please read the [CONTRIBUTING.rst](https://github.com/xamuel/yapf/blob/master/CONTRIBUTING.rst) for details on how to contribute to this project.